DedalusProject/eigentools/JOSS-paper/paper.md

 \begin{equation}
 L \to L + L', \qquad M \to M + M', \qquad \text{where} \qquad ||L'||, \ || M' || \ < \varepsilon.
 \end{equation}
-The notion of pseudospectra relies on a particular choice of operator norm. `eigentools` allow the user to implement any norm useful for their particular problem, provided it is inherited from an inner product on the underlying vector space:
+The notion of pseudospectra relies on a particular choice of operator norm. `eigentools` allow the user to implement any norm useful for their particular problem, provided it is inherited from an inner product on the underlying vector space $V$:
 \begin{equation}
 ||L|| \ = \ \sup_{x\in V} \sqrt{\frac{\left< Lx , L x\right>}{\left<x,x\right>}}.
 \end{equation}